Technologicat/mcpyrate/quasiquotes.md

 Generally, considering the source code, it is always the site that built a particular AST snippet - whether implicitly by source code text, or explicitly by manual construction - that knows what the correct macro bindings for that snippet are.
 For example, if `mymacro` uses some macro invocations in its output, the definition site of `mymacro` is the place that has the right macro bindings for those.
 For any user-provided parts of `tree`, it's the *use site* of `mymacro` that has the right macro bindings for any macro invocations that appear in it.

 When `mymacro` needs to invoke other macros in its output, one possibility is to use the `h[]` unquote to hygienically transmit the correct binding from `mymacro`'s definition site to its use site (where the expander's recursive mode will automatically kick in).
-Another is to expand the macros explicitly, before returning the tree.
+Another possibility is to expand the macros explicitly, before returning the tree.
 This section is about how to do the latter.

+### When to use

 There are two main ways to explicitly expand macros in run-time AST values (such as `tree` in a macro, or a quoted code snippet stored in a variable): the `expander.visit` method with its sisters (`visit_once`, `visit_recursively`), and the `expand` family of macros defined in `mcpyrate.metatools`.

-### When to use

 If you want to expand a tree using the macro bindings *from your macro's use site*, you should use `expander.visit` and its sisters.